msdpalam/realtimestockprediction/README.md

 ## Exercise 2: Implement End to End Batch Analytics Solution

+For Batch Analytics we will work with relational data.
+* We first restored WWImporter database to Azure SQL DB and ran stored procedures to get data through the current date
+* We designed a meta-data driven Pipeline approach for loading data from Azure SQL DB to ADLS; this required a small Azure SQL DB to store the data loading logic in a table
+* Azure Synapse Pipelines read data from the data load definition database and performs either Copy Data Activities for full-load tables or Dataflow Activities for incremental updates to load the data from the WWImporter Database to Parquet files in ADLS (Bronze Layer)
+* A Spark Notebook contains python code to extract the current WWI Stock price throughout the day – this data is used to see if there is any correlation between sales and the stock price as well as get near real time updates of the WWI stock price; The latest stock price for each day is also stored in ADLS
+* Serverless SQL Database contains views over the ADLS files to denormalize the data into a Star Schema
+* Power BI is leveraged to create a dataset from the SQL Serverless database views along with the reports needed by the end users; The end users will be able to see near-real time orders throughout the day*

 ## Exercise 3: Implement End to End Real Analytics Solution
+For real-time analytics scenario, we will leverage yahoo API to generate the real-time data for a date range and stream the data as events.
+* To demonstrate real-time analytics capabilities under the same Azure Synapse platform, we are leveraging a data ingestion pipeline through Azure Event Hub.
+A small program creates an event for rows of data, from yahoo finances snapped for a date range.
+Once the event shows up, Azure Stream Analytics processes the data and puts the data into Azure Data Lake Store (ADLS Gen2).
+* As part of Data Engineering, Azure Databricks mounts the store in Databricks and processes data so we have a prepared dataset that we can build model on.
+This process is kicked off through Azure Synapse Pipeline (Mount Pipeline + Data Processing Pipeline)

 ## Exercise 4: Train, Score and Consume Machine Learning Model
+* Azure ML picks up the data from ADLS store, trains a model and deploys the model to Azure Container Instance, as a real time endpoint, to predict on the stock price closing trends

+The data files we generate during the ingestion and processing will be CSV, and parquet.
+This data will be ingested into Synapse Analytics via Pipelines.
+From there, the data can be transformed and enriched using various tools such as data flows, Synapse Spark, Azure Datbricks, and Synapse SQL (both provisioned and serverless).
+Once processed, data can be queried using Synapse SQL tooling.
+Azure Synapse Studio also provides the ability to author notebooks to further process data, create datasets, train, and create machine learning models.
+These models can then be stored in a storage account or even in a SQL table.
+These models can then be consumed via various methods, including T-SQL.
+The foundational component supporting all aspects of Azure Synapse Analytics is the ADLS Gen 2 Data Lake.